jerryzhou196/mind-EEG/README.md

 # video-eeg

-<strong> NOTE: PROJECT IS SERVED LIVE ON <a href="https://limitless-lowlands-82699.herokuapp.com/"> HEROKU.</a> Find a friend to share your link with, or open two browser windows to mimic a call. </strong>
+<strong> PROJECT IS SERVED LIVE ON <a href="https://limitless-lowlands-82699.herokuapp.com/"> HEROKU.</a> <br>
+Find a friend to share your link with, or open two browser windows to mimic a call. </strong>

 <br>
 <i> note: person recognition activates when there are two participants in the call </i> <br>